 - Automation – The first step in today’s world is automating some of the more tedious or less income-driving tasks in your business.
 This is especially true if you are a solopreneur building your first business!
 Work out your highest income generating tasks, spend 80% of your time on those and 20% of your time automating and systemising whatever isn’t earning you more income!
 You need to be ruthless with your time as it’s your most precious commodity!
 With automation you gain leverage, which compounds with time.

-- Strategic hiring & Outsourcing – While you may already be outsourcing some of your more technical tasks such as accounting and legal tasks, is there anything else you can be outsourcing to save yourself and your employees time?
+- Strategic hiring & Outsourcing – While you may already be outsourcing some of your more technical tasks such as accounting or legal tasks like online mediation, is there anything else you can be outsourcing to save yourself and your employees time?
 Content writing, SEO, photography, recruitment and customer service are just some of the tasks that can be outsourced to firms or virtual assistants.
 Doing so adds another layer of leverage onto your company’s time and enables you to focus on the finer details of growing your business

 - Focus on your customers – While it’s tempting to only focus on marketing efforts to get more customers through the doors, if they have a bad experience dealing with you, their opinions will spread like wildfire.
 Make sure at least half of your scaling efforts are to deal with and provide extra value to your current customers.
 This way you’ll keep them happy, increase their life-time value and gain helpful referrals!

 These are just some of the strategies you can implement.
 The most important thing to bear in mind when scaling however, is whether your business can handle it.
 Spending a lot of money on scaling before you can afford it is a sure fire way to lose all your hard-earned profits!
 Scale carefully and think of how you can leverage the most time and money throughout!